gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * There should not be a `on-demand snapshot-compaction` task already running for the same etcd cluster.

-> Note: `on-demand snapshot-compaction` runs as a separate job in a separate pod, hence it doesn't depend on health of etcd cluster members or any other conditions.
+> Note: `on-demand snapshot-compaction` runs as a separate job in a separate pod, hence it doesn't depend on the health of etcd cluster members or any other conditions.

 #### Trigger on-demand full/delta snapshot

-`Etcd` custom resource provides an ability to set [FullSnapshotSchedule](https://github.com/gardener/etcd-druid/blob/master/api/v1alpha1/types_etcd.go#L158) which is currently defauled to run once in 24 hrs.
+`Etcd` custom resource provides an ability to set [FullSnapshotSchedule](https://github.com/gardener/etcd-druid/blob/master/api/v1alpha1/types_etcd.go#L158) which currently defaults to run once in 24 hrs.
 [DeltaSnapshotPeriod](https://github.com/gardener/etcd-druid/blob/master/api/v1alpha1/types_etcd.go#L171) is also made configurable which defines the duration after which a delta snapshot will be taken.
-If operator does not wish to wait for the scheduled full/delta snapshot, he/she can trigger an on-demand(out-of-schedule) full/delta snapshot on etcd cluster which will be taken by `leading-backup-restore`.
+If a human operator does not wish to wait for the scheduled full/delta snapshot, they can trigger an on-demand (out-of-schedule) full/delta snapshot on the etcd cluster, which will be taken by the `leading-backup-restore`.

 ##### Possible scenarios

+* An on-demand full snapshot can be triggered if scheduled snapshot fails due to any reason.
-* [Shoot hibernation](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_hibernate.md): Every etcd cluster incurs an inherent cost of preserving the volumes even when the shoot is in hibernation state.
-However it is possible to save costs by invoking this task to take a full snapshot before deleting the volumes.
+* [Gardener Shoot Hibernation](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_hibernate.md): Every etcd cluster incurs an inherent cost of preserving the volumes even when a gardener shoot control plane is scaled down, i.e the shoot is in a hibernated state.
+However, it is possible to save on hyperscaler costs by invoking this task to take a full snapshot before scaling down the etcd cluster, and deleting the etcd data volumes afterwards.
 * [Control Plane Migration](https://github.com/gardener/gardener/blob/master/docs/proposals/07-shoot-control-plane-migration.md): In [gardener](https://github.com/gardener/gardener) a seed cluster control plane can be moved to another seed cluster.
 To prevent data loss and faster restoration of the etcd cluster in the target seed, a full snapshot can be triggered for the etcd cluster in the source seed.

-* A on-demand full snapshot can be triggered if scheduled snapshot fails due to any reason.
+, a seed cluster control plane can be moved from one seed cluster to another.
+This process currently requires the etcd data to be replicated on the target cluster, so a full snapshot of the etcd cluster in the source seed before the migration would allow for faster restoration of the etcd cluster in the target seed.

 ##### Task Config